← Reference Deep-Dives Reference Deep-Dive · 5 min read

 Building compounding pain point intelligence

 Individual pain point studies decay in value as your product evolves and your market shifts.
-A continuous research practice that feeds into a permanent, searchable intelligence hub transforms episodic findings into institutional knowledge.
+A continuous research practice that feeds into a permanent, searchable compounding intelligence platform transforms episodic findings into institutional knowledge.
 When a PM encounters a new feature request, they can search across hundreds of prior conversations to understand whether the underlying pain point has been raised before, how intense it was, and what context surrounded it.

 This compounding effect is particularly valuable for SaaS companies shipping weekly.
 Each release changes the pain point landscape.
 Continuous research keeps the map current, ensuring that product decisions are based on today’s reality rather than last quarter’s study.